 DNA Testing in Thailand for Paternity

 We have experience in Thailand with DNA testing going back to the mid-1990s.
 In 2011, we created a new website to focus on the complex topic of DNA testing, as paternity testing is a topic needing a lot more explanation that is appropriate for this website, and people had a lot of questions about the process for doing a DNA paternity test in Thailand with our company.
-That website is www.thailand-dna-test.com
+That website is https://www.thailand-dna-test.com

 That new site supercedes this simple page.
-Nevertheless, we will keep this page up as it was before, more or less.
+Nevertheless, we will keep this page up as it was before, more or less, with some additions.

 Our main purpose in DNA paternity testing is finding out whether or not a man is the biological father of a baby.
-The results is one of two things:
+The result is normally one of two things:

 - If he is the father, then he can be fully supportive without doubts, at least 99.99% probability, or else

 Please note: We prefer to do DNA paternity tests within the first few years of the life of a child, and the earlier be better, before emotional bonds get too strong.
 However, we can do it at any age, though there are sometimes psychological issues we should address with older children.

 The kinds of DNA paternity tests we prefer are:

-- Testing babies before they have a strong emotional bond to a father, so that either the biological father is confirmed so that he supports the child whole heartedly, or else the alleged father is saved from paternity fraud and finding out the truth later when it is much more traumatic for everybody whereby the mother can pursue another potential biological father.
+- Testing babies before they have a strong emotional bond to a father, so that either the biological father is confirmed so that he supports the child whole heartedly, or else the alleged father is saved from finding out the truth later when it is much more traumatic for everybody and whereby the mother can pursue another potential biological father.